romeeld/swiftsim/doc/RTD/source/RadiativeTransfer/SPHM1_RT.rst

     ``--with-rt=SPHM1RT_N`` where ``N`` is the integer number of photon groups that you intend to use in your simulation.

--   You need to choose a Riemann solver for the RT equations.
-You can choose between the ``GLF`` and ``HLL`` solver.
-For the time being, I recommend sticking to the ``GLF`` solver as the ``HLL`` solver is more expensive, but seemingly offers no advantage, although this remains to be comfirmed in further testing.

 -   SPHM1-RT is compatible with any SPH scheme.
 You'll need to compile using ``--with-hydro=sphenix`` or other SPH schemes, e.g. we have tested gadget2, minimal, and sphenix.

-Compulsory Runtime Parameters
+Compulsory (optional) Runtime Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You need to provide the following runtime parameters in the yaml file:

 .. code:: yaml

     SPHM1RT:
         cred: 2.99792458e10                                 # value of reduced speed of light for the RT solver in code unit
         CFL_condition: 0.1                                  # CFL condition for RT, independent of hydro
         chi:  [0, 0, 0]                                     # (Optional) initial opacity in code unit for all gas particles
         photon_groups_Hz: [3.288e15, 5.945e15, 13.157e15]   # Photon frequency group bin edges in Hz.
 Needs to be 1 less than the number of groups (N) requested during the configuration (--with-RT=SPHM1RT_N).
 Outer edges of zero and infinity are assumed.

 The ``photon_groups_Hz`` need to be ``N - 1`` frequency edges (floats) to separate